Road Trips to the Similkameen

 Explore a land that is as rugged and rustic as it is gentle and nurturing on a Similkameen Valley Road Trip.
 Play outdoors in and around Princeton.
-Take a wine tour in the Cawston/Keremeos area where you’ll find an abundance of fresh produce.
-Explore 360 degree views of mountain and valley at Cathedral Lakes.
+Take a wine tour in the Cawston/Keremeos area, where you’ll find an abundance of fresh produce.
+Explore 360-degree views of mountains and valleys at Cathedral Lakes.
 Learn about our First Nations people at the Snaza’ist Discovery Centre in Hedley.

-Pick your season and get in some legendary fishing on the lakes near Tulameen and Coalmont or on the Similkameen river.
-Hike the Great Trail (formerly the Trans Canada Trail) along the Kettle Valley Trail or the Hudson’s Bay Trail.
+Pick your season and get in some legendary fishing on the lakes near Tulameen and Coalmont or the Similkameen River.
+Hike the Trans Canada Trail along the Kettle Valley Trail or the Hudson’s Bay Trail.
 There’s horseback riding at China Ridge.
-Over at Manning Park you can connect to the northern most tip of the Pacific Crest Trail.
+Over at Manning Park, you can connect to the northernmost tip of the Pacific Crest Trail.

 Okanagan Corridor (from Hwy 97)

 Hiking and biking are huge here.
-Explore the Myra Canyon and historic trestles on the Great Trail from Naramata to Kelowna.
-Golfers can choose from over 15 courses, while skiers can pick from several ski hills from Baldy and Apex in the south to Big White, and Silver Star in the north.
+Explore the Myra Canyon and historic trestles on the Trans Canada Trail from Naramata to Kelowna.
+Golfers can choose from over 15 courses, while skiers can pick from several ski hills from Baldy and Apex in the south to Big White and Silver Star in the north.

 Gold Country Loop (from Princeton – 5A)